• Support Harris

 Is it possible to complete the PWC program while juggling a full-time job, internship, or academic courses?

-Does PWC assist students in preparing for publication?
+Does the PWC program help participants in preparing for publication?

-Applicants who apply by the Early Action deadline receive a $300 discount off the program fee.
+Applicants who apply by the Early Action deadline receive a $500 discount on the program fee.
+Eligible applicants may also apply to the Harris Credential Community Impact Scholarship.

 For employer partners or workplace groups interested in a group discount, please contact us at harriscredential@uchicago.edu for further details.